bobg/fab/Readme.md

 and B and C each separately depend on X — won’t cause X to run twice when the user runs `fab A`.

+If you would like your new target type to be usable in `fab.yaml`, you must define a YAML parser for it.
+This is done with [RegisterYAMLTarget](https://pkg.go.dev/github.com/bobg/fab#RegisterYAMLTarget), which associates a `name` with a [YAMLTargetFunc](https://pkg.go.dev/github.com/bobg/fab#YAMLTargetFunc).
+When the YAML tag `!name` is encountered in `fab.yaml` (in a context where a target may be specified), your function will be invoked to parse the YAML node.

 ## HashTarget

 If your target type implements the interface [HashTarget](https://pkg.go.dev/github.com/bobg/fab#HashTarget),